Z80-Retro/Z80-Retro-Manual/Z80-RETRO-MEMORY.md

 The remaining 15 Banks (0-14) can be selected into the LOW Bank or addresses from (0x0000 to 0x7FFF).
 For example, if bank 05 is selected and the CPU reads from address 0x100 that read will be made against address 0x28000 + 0x100 = 0x28100 in the SRAM device.
-The CPU has no idea that happened as from it's perspective it wants to read 0x100.
+The CPU has no idea that happened as from its perspective it wants to read 0x100.
 The memory select logic is deciding which bank of memory in the SRAM range to retreive that data from.